SanariaM/Graph-Coloring-Project/REPORT.md

 # Parallel Graph Coloring Using MPI — Report Notes (Template)

-Use this as your short written “report” / documentation to submit with the repo and slides.

 ## Goal
 Implement and evaluate parallel graph coloring using MPI, and compare two strategies (Alg1 vs Alg2) while measuring **total**, **computation**, and **communication** time separately.